FairwindsOps/insights-docs/docs/technical-details/reports/resource-metrics.md

 }
 ```

-7. Optionally you can install integration with GCP Billing in order to have more accurate costs.
+### 4. Optionally you can install integration with GCP Billing in order to have more accurate costs.
 Instructions can be found here:
 [Google Cloud Provider (GCP) Billing Integration] (https://insights.docs.fairwinds.com/technical-details/reports/cloud-costs/#google-cloud-provider-gcp-billing-integration-beta)

-8. Install insights-agent.
-Intruction can be found here:
+### 5. Install insights-agent.
+Intructions can be found here:
 [Install insights-agent] https://insights.docs.fairwinds.com/features/in-cluster-scanning/